 This duo introduced their newly developed golf swing model in PGA coaching in 2005, which helped them gain publicity.
 Renowned professional golf players like Mike Weir and Aaron Baddeley greatly benefitted back in the 2005s when they changed their forms.
 Aaron Baddeley adapted the new golf swing model and won the game twice.
 In addition, Mike Weir won in Phoenix in 2007, and by 2008 he had eight top-ten finishes.
 These were some well-known examples of how Stack and Tilt golf swing can be a game-changer.

-If you read this far, you must be questioning the core elements of Stack and Tilt golf swing?
+If you read this far, you must be questioning the core elements of Stack and Tilt golf swing.
 The traditional swing teaches beginners to focus primarily on their grip, stance, and posture, which can become very difficult to master and may ultimately lead to frustration.
 In contrast, Stack and Tilt golf swings have more teachable elements which assist beginners in improving their golfing skills.
-The three essential fundamentals of the Stack and Tilt golf swing are: –
+The three essential fundamentals there are: –

 - Ability to hit the ground in the same place every time